 Trim most of the surface fat from your roast, leaving only 1/8 inch to hold the meat together after it's cooked.
 Skip this step if your roast is rolled and tied.

 Sear the roast in a heavy skillet or Dutch oven until it's well browned on all sides.
 Season the meat with salt and pepper, then set it aside on a clean plate.

 Pour off any excess fat from the pan and return it to the heat.
 Deglaze the pan by pouring in 1/2 cup of broth, water or red wine, then stirring the pan vigorously to dissolve all the browned-on juices from searing the meat.
-The stuck-on juices contain lots of concentrated savory beef flavor and add greatly to the finished dish.

 Remove your Dutch oven from the heat after deglazing it and return the browned vegetables to the pan.
 Arrange them to make a pad for the beef, then place the pot roast on top of the vegetables.